Joystream/handbook/validator_revard.md

 ## Reward Calculation
 Validators and nominators are rewarded at the end of each era.
 The total reward of an era is calculated using the era duration and the staking rate (the total amount of tokens staked by nominators and validators, divided by the total token supply).
 It aims to incentivize toward a defined staking rate.
 Total reward is split among validators and their nominators depending on the number of points they received during the era.
 Points are added to a validator using reward_by_ids or reward_by_indices.

-Module implements pallet_authorship::EventHandler to add reward points to block producer and block producer of referenced uncles.

 ## The validator and its nominator split their reward as following:

 The validator can declare an amount, named commission, that does not get shared with the nominators at each reward payout through its ValidatorPrefs.
 This value gets deducted from the total reward that is paid to the validator and its nominators.
 The remaining portion is split among the validator and all of the nominators that nominated the validator, proportional to the value staked behind this validator (i.e. dividing the own or others by total in Exposure).